 Since the beginning of the pandemic, many companies have transitioned to working remotely.
 The change has posed many challenges, especially for recruiters recruiting candidates without seeing them in person.
 Many applicants are currently choosing to apply for positions because they are remote, not because the job is the right fit for them.
 Though they might have the required skills and experiences, they are not necessarily best suited for remote work.

 Our time at CrewBloom has helped companies find the right talent for remote jobs through extensive interviews.
-We have learned that asking the right questions can help determine whether a candidate is the right fit for a remote position.
+We have learned that asking the right questions can help determine whether a candidate is a right fit for a remote position.
 This article shall look at some questions that hiring managers and recruiters should ask prospective employees before determining their fitness for a remote position.

 Many candidates are fascinated by the idea of working from home.
 However, most of them are not aware of how it functions.
 For instance, those who are working remotely for the first time might feel surprised to know about it.
 Ask them if they have ever worked for a similar position before.
 If they say “no,” then ask, “why do you want to work remotely.”
 You may also ask, “how do you think you would adjust to a 100% online work environment.”